top of page

 Peripheral Arterial Disease

-Unfortunately, according to the PAD Pulse Alliance, peripheral artery disease is a common yet often under-recognized condition that affects more than ten million Americans and is a factor in 400 amputations each day.
-With this disorder the arteries that supply blood to the limbs become narrowed or blocked due to atherosclerosis—a build-up of fatty deposits on the artery walls.
-This reduced blood flow can cause a range of symptoms, from leg pain during walking (claudication) to more severe complications like non-healing wounds or ulcers.
+According to the PAD Pulse Alliance, PAD is a common yet often under-recognized condition affecting more than ten million Americans and contributing to 400 amputations each day.
+With this disorder, the arteries that supply blood to the limbs become narrowed or blocked due to atherosclerosis—a build-up of fatty deposits on the artery walls.
+This reduced blood flow can cause symptoms ranging from leg pain while walking (claudication) to more severe complications like non-healing wounds or ulcers.

-PAD often goes unnoticed in its early stages because its symptoms can be mild or mistaken for other conditions.
-However, if left untreated, it can lead to significant health problems.
-It’s crucial to recognize the signs early and seek appropriate treatment.
+PAD often goes unnoticed in its early stages because symptoms can be mild or mistaken for other conditions.
+However, if left untreated, it can lead to serious health problems.
+Early detection and prompt intervention are crucial to managing the condition and preventing further complications.

 One of the most concerning aspects of PAD is its effect on wound healing.
 The reduced blood flow associated with PAD means that wounds and ulcers in the legs and feet can become chronic and difficult to heal.
 Here’s why: